 For the construction of a commercial building for the hospitality industry, like a three-star hotel, the cost per square foot average cost is $478, while the same for a 5-star hotel stands at $691 per square foot.

 The price per square foot of this type of construction is $214, and in the case of a light industrial warehouse, the cost rises to $238.
 If the construction is for a laboratory facility, the construction becomes more expensive and is $635 per square foot.

 Healthcare Commercial Construction

-If the construction is for a healthcare industry, the cost is higher than other types of construction.
+If the construction is for the healthcare industry, the cost is higher than other types of construction.
 Health care is always a big business and for these new facilities with more elaborate finishing is necessary.
-For this type of buildings, in the case of a construction of an acute care facility, the average cost per square foot is $888, and for a medical office building, the cost comes down to $498 per square foot.
-It is $619 per square foot in case of a commercial construction undertaken for a specialty clinic.
+For this type of building, in the case of a construction of an acute care facility, the average cost per square foot is $888, and for a medical office building, the cost comes down to $498 per square foot.
+It is $619 per square foot in case of commercial construction undertaken for a specialty clinic.

 For Educational Institutions

 If commercial construction is undertaken for providing buildings to schools and Universities average cost stands at $327 per square foot.
 If the construction is for a primary or Secondary School, the averages stand at $295, $325, and $359 per square foot.